 Morning and Afternoon

 Visit one of Québec City’s major attractions.
 At Aquarium du Québec, you’ll get to meet over 10,000 marine animals and walk through the Grand Ocean tunnel.
-At Valcartier Vacation Village you can spend all day on the 35 outdoor waterslides and adventure rivers or visit the new indoor waterpark and enjoy the tropical Polynesian theme.
+At Village Vacances Valcartier you can spend all day on the 35 outdoor waterslides and adventure rivers or visit the new indoor waterpark and enjoy the tropical Polynesian theme.
 At Wendake, you can discover the ancestral culture of the Huron‑Wendat Nation.
 See a traditional dance, hear the stories and legends, visit the long house and enjoy some Huron‑Wendat cooking.

 Morning and Afternoon